 Will a 30 amp breaker run a stove?

 Electric stoves require their own circuit for safety and efficiency reasons.
 Most stoves draw between 30 and 60 amps.
-This means that a 20-amp circuit breaker is not sufficient to power an electric stove.
 You’ll also need to install a dedicated switch for the stove.
-You’ll need a dedicated 20-amp circuit breaker to run a 30 or 60-amp electric stove, and a 30 or 40-amp circuit breaker is not enough.
+You’ll need a dedicated 50-amp circuit breaker to run a 30 or 60-amp electric stove, and a 20 or 30-amp circuit breaker is not enough.

 When adding a new breaker to your circuit, make sure it is the right size for your stove’s power requirements.
 If you use an electric stove with an 80% breaker, you’ll find that the breaker is constantly tripping, which can be very frustrating and annoying.
 Adding a higher-capacity breaker could cause serious problems for your stove.
 Besides, you could end up with a dangerous electrical fire.

 Can I use a 40 amp breaker for a 30 amp stove?

 To safely use a 40 amp appliance, it is important to use a breaker rated for that type of device.
 Using a 20 amp breaker for a 40 amp stove can cause a house fire.
 However, this can be a very hazardous practice.
 Adding a 40A breaker to an existing 30A stove will require you to change your wiring.